What is DPH Care Coordination?

 - Case-specific consultation to parents, educators, and medical and social service providers in home and agency settings.

-- Training in public benefits to parents' groups and agency staff.
+- Training in public benefits and local systems of care.

-Services for Parents: If a child has a special health care need - for example, a chronic illness, a disabling condition, or a frequent need for medical technology - it can be difficult and frustrating to get the information, care, and services needed.
+Services for Parents: If a child or youth has a special health care need — it can be difficult and frustrating to get the information, care, and services needed.
 Care coordinators can help parents to:

-- Identify the needs of their child and family;
+- Identify the changing needs of their child and family;

 - Understand the full range of available public benefits;